31st May 2018

 The proud family man is heartened that his grandchildren are taking their first steps in business, too.
 His grandsons, John and Greg, are invested in property and retail, while granddaughter Sarah assists her mum at Wynyard Hall.

-“It’s the next generation’s turn now,” Sir John reflects.
+“It’s the next generation’s turn now,” Sir John says.
 “I’ve stepped back and it’s up to them now.
 They’re not me and they’ll have to go their own way but I’m sure they’ll do well.”

 One thing that doesn’t seem to abate with age is Sir John’s passion for the North East and over the years, he has used his profile to be an outspoken advocate for the region.